 Approved for projects: $1.81 billion for 8 projects

-On 2 July 2014, ADB and KfW signed a memorandum of understanding for a $2 billion collaborative cofinancing to help promote development in Bangladesh, India, Indonesia, Mongolia, and Viet Nam.
+On 2 July 2014, ADB and KfW signed a memorandum of understanding (MOU) for a $2 billion collaborative cofinancing to help promote development in Bangladesh, India, Indonesia, Mongolia, and Viet Nam.
 The identified sectors and areas of common interest are renewable energy and energy efficiency, urban infrastructure including urban mobility, climate and small and medium-sized enterprises financing, vocational training, and regional integration.
-Following the signing of the MOU, ADB and KfW agreed to further explore cofinancing operations in Afghanistan, PRC, Myanmar, Nepal, and Sri Lanka.
+Following the signing of the MOU, ADB and KfW agreed to further explore cofinancing operations in Afghanistan, the PRC, Myanmar, Nepal, and Sri Lanka.
 ADB and KfW also agreed to strengthen cooperation to harmonize each institution's design and project implementation processes, joint knowledge management events and research, staff exchange, and retreats and training.
 This critical partnership helps ADB and its developing member countries to scale-up and expand cofinancing operations in sectors of highest priority.